AnggaR96s/Reforestation/README.md

-## What don't watermelons get married?
-Because they cantaloupe.
+## Why are skeletons so calm?
+Because nothing gets under their skin.